-For those who run indoor or vertical farms, the opportunity to reveal in quickly harvested produce and crops, add to the locally sourced and grown phenomenon.
+For those who run indoor or vertical farms, the opportunity to specialize in quickly harvested produce and crops, add to the locally sourced and grown phenomenon.

-Indoor farming has been shown to be far more productive versus the traditional farming means.
-There’s production is 170x more productive, while indoor growers tend to have nearly four times as many crops in the same amount of space.
+Indoor farming has been shown to be far up to 170x more productive versus the traditional farming, with the ability to fit four times as many crops in the same amount of space.

-Farmers themselves, also have to worry about their health, as they tend to farmlands, especially when using pesticides, herbicides, or other chemicals to help repeal pests or to help cultivate healthier harvests.
+Farmers themselves also have to worry about their health as they tend to farmland, especially when using pesticides, herbicides or other chemicals to help repel pests or cultivate healthier harvests.

 Providing Produce to the Masses

-Even greater, indoor farming – especially if done within a container – doesn’t have harsh conditions when it comes to location, allowing for the ability to provide food to those areas that might not have easy access to fresh locally grown foods.
+Even better, indoor farming – especially if done within a container – doesn’t have to choose a location based on climate or weather, allowing for the ability to provide food to those areas that might not have easy access to fresh locally grown foods.